Online Literacy and Numeracy Assessment.

 This online mathematics program is divided into 6 Units:

 - Ratio & Rates.

-Each Unit has been developed with a progression of tools to work through, including an assessment of your background knowledge in each area, a check of your ability in advancing those skills to problem solve, a skills development module and graduated practice tests .
+Each Unit has been developed with a progression of tools to work through, including an assessment of the student’s background knowledge in each area, a check of their ability to advance those skills to problem solve, a skills development module and graduated practice tests.

-The reading is similar to the maths, whereby the student has three skill builder type assessments followed by a full practice that replicates what the student can expect in the true olna tests.
+The reading is like the math’s, whereby the student has three skill builder-type assessments followed by a full practice that replicates what the student can expect in the true olna tests.
 There are six repeats of this process.
 The final component is writing.
-Students have the opportunity to practice many prompts and then check their texts with true category three samples.
+Students can practice many prompts and then check their texts with the correct category three samples.

-Your task is to work systematically through the program until you have mastered the essential skills that will aid you in your quest to pass the OLNA.
+The student’s task is to work systematically through the program until they have mastered the essential skills that will help them pass the OLNA.